-American Indian people have historically been and currently are strong leaders in the Environmental Justice movement, with Land, Water, and Air Protectors at the forefront of many contemporary EJ movements and actions.
-Many American Indian values and Traditional Ecological Knowledge serve as the basis of EJ values and principles.
+American Indian people have historically been and currently are strong leaders in the environmental justice movement, with land, water, and air protectors at the forefront of many contemporary environmental justice movements and actions.
+Many American Indian values and traditional ecological knowledge serve as the basis of environmental justice values and principles.